Rare Mastiff Dog Breeds

 Two Dogue de Bordeaux mastiffs sitting together outside in wooded areaCourtesy Pixabay

-Originating in France, the Dogue de Bordeaux (DDB), is a large breed originally used as guard dogs and later to drive cattle as well as for hunting purposes.
+Originating in France, the Dogue de Bordeaux (DDB), is a large breed originally used for guarding estates and later to drive cattle as well as for hunting purposes.

 The breed also goes by other names including the Bordeaux Mastiff or French Mastiff and is generally considered to be one of the oldest of the mastiffs.

-The DDB has a short attractive coat that is seen in shades of fawn, with a furrowed forehead and thick, low hanging jowls.
+The DDB has a short, attractive coat that is seen in shades of fawn.
+Their forehead is quite furrowed, and their jowls are thick and hang quite low.

 They are loyal, protective, and often described as "nanny dogs" due to their love for children.
 However, they can be stubborn and require a confident leader who can provide firm and consistent training from an early age.